Burj Khalifa is the most iconic building in Dubai, UAE.

 Level 148 at the top of the Burj Khalifa is the highest observation deck in the World.

-That’s why it is also referred to as At the Top, Burj Khalifa Sky.
+It is also called At the Top, Burj Khalifa Sky.

 You also get refreshments at the famous SKY Lounge.